AkshdeepSharma/doomsday-buddy/README.md

 NOTE 2: Create an empty CSV file named "nuke_checker.csv".
 This is where all your dates and % chance values will be stored and read from.

+NOTE 3: This project is designed to be run on a unix server.
+There are some lines of code which will prevent it from running on a windows machine!

 Discussion
 ----------
 ### Intro